saurabh-hirani/aws-firehose-log-sender/README.md

     Lambda function returned "SUCCESS"
     ```

-6. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards to verify if logs have reached the destination.
+6. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards in the **receiver** AWS account to verify if logs have reached the destination.